-Fraser Health's 2022/23 HSMR rate of 96.2 is slightly higher than the target of 96.
-At the hospital level, six sites are performing below the target (Delta, Eagle Ridge, Fraser Canyon, Langley Memorial, Mission Memorial and Peace Arch).
+Fraser Health's 2023/24 year-to-date HSMR rate of 101.5 is slightly higher than the target of 98.
+At the hospital level, four sites are performing below the target (Delta, Eagle Ridge, Fraser Canyon, Mission Memorial and Peace Arch).
 All Fraser Health sites are dedicated to ensuring that we have the best practice and performance in place for patients and families.
-We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate.
+We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate

 Early recognition of at risk patients, rapid response to sudden worsening of a patient's condition, and appropriate transition of care is a key area of focus to reduce Hospital Standardized Mortality Rates.
-An area of focus is monitoring the Fraser Health Patient Safety Priorities (hospital acquired sepsis, hospital acquired acquired uninary tract infection, hospital acquired pneumonia and delirium.)
+An area of focus is monitoring the Fraser Health Patient Safety Priorities (hospital acquired sepsis, hospital acquired urinary tract infection, hospital acquired pneumonia and delirium.)
 In addition, staff are focusing on sharing critical patient information between healthcare team members, key early identification of patient clinical indicators that are recognized as signs and symptoms for further investigation, and ensuring interventions are clear for the nurses and physicians.
 Sites that are not meeting their targets are evaluating the HSMR methodology to understand the data for areas of improvement.
+Quality improvement work continues with our electronic health record implementation to build in quality prompts, screening and alerts in an effort to continue to improve care to reduce harm and HSMR.